Death of Stone Foltz: Criminal proceedings

-All men charged were students of BGSU at the time, with the exception of Aaron Lehane.

-Boyers's charges were dropped before any court appearance.
-But in August 2021, new evidence was presented to the Wood County Prosecutor which prompted additional charges against Boyers.
-These included charges on involuntary manslaughter, tampering with evidence, hazing, and failure to comply with underage alcohol laws.

-Guilty pleas

 In September 2021, Niall Sweeney reached a plea deal in which all his charges were dropped except for one count of felony tampering with evidence.

 In October 2021, Aaron Lehane pled guilty to 11 of his 17 charges, including tampering with evidence and hazing.

-In April 2022, Jarrett Prizel pled guilty to a series of charges.
-The reckless homicide charge had been amended from involuntary manslaughter, felonies to the third degree.
+In April 2022, Jarrett Prizel pled guilty to a series of charges including involuntary manslaughter.

 Civil proceedings

 Shari Foltz v.
 Pi Kappa Alpha et al.

-On May 12, 2021, Stone Foltz's mother, Shari Foltz, brought a civil lawsuit against Pi Kappa Alpha, the Delta Beta Chapter, as well as ten others for the wrongful death of her son.
-The Foltz family was represented by the Columbus-based Cooper Elliott Law Firm.
+On May 12, 2021, Stone Foltz's mother, Shari Foltz, brought a civil lawsuit against Pi Kappa Alpha, the Delta Beta chapter, as well as ten others for the wrongful death of her son.
+The Foltz family was represented by the Columbus-based Cooper Elliott law firm and attorneys Sean Alto and Rex Elliott.

 On January 23, 2023, BGSU agreed to pay $2.9 million, as well as partner with the Foltz family to eliminate hazing.
 It is "the largest payout by a public university in a hazing case in Ohio history," according to the family's attorney Rex Elliott.

 The other defendants, including Pi Kappa Alpha, agreed to pay a combined $7.2 million to the family.